NyashaNziramasanga/Masters-of-Computer-Science/COMP9732-enterprise-cloud-systems/Week10-enterprise-cloud-security/week10-notes.md

 - Which applies to provider, where is the demarcation?
 - How cloud provider will support?
 - How to provide data, the necessary information to the regulator irrespective of responsibility?

+## Cloud Security Principles

+- **Identity Management**: managing personal identity information so that access to computer resources, applications, data, & services is controlled properly
+- **Detection & Forensics**: separating legitimate from illegitimate activity
+- **Encryption**: coding to protect your information assets

+## Cloud Issues

+- **Data segregation**, data is on shared resources with other customers
+- **Data recovery**, procedures that will take place if there is a disaster
+- **Investigative Support**, Investigating inappropriate or illegal activity may be impossible in cloud computing
+- **Long-term Viability**, Ideally, your cloud computing provider will never go broke or get acquired & swallowed up by a larger company.
+But you must be sure your data will remain available even after such an event